 There could be a fast-track process for making Variation Orders to extend existing designations, though this would need to reconsider the threshold at which a Public Inquiry might be appropriate or triggered.
-Currently this threshold is very low since it only takes an objection from one parish or local authority.
+Currently this threshold is very low since it only takes an objection from one Parish or Local Authority.
 The fast track could apply in cases where full support for the boundary variation could be demonstrated (including from the parish and local authority) and where the extension was modest in size, perhaps restricted to the area of a single parish.
 This would allow anomalies to be corrected and communities empowered without the need for costly and laborious process.

-Review question 20: What views do you have on whether areas should be given new designations?
+20. What views do you have on whether areas should be given new designations?
 For instance, the creation of new National Parks or AONBs, or new types of designations for marine areas, urban landscapes or those near built-up areas

-As set out in the opening part of this response, a particular set of challenges and opportunities present themselves for the family of Protected Landscapes in the south east.
-As the newest National Park, SDNPA is always ready to meet and share experience with potential candidates for new designations - we have met many over the past year and are an active member of the SEPL group which includes all the AONBs in the south east plus the two National Parks.
+As set out in the opening part of this response, a particular set of challenges and opportunities present themselves for the family of Protected Landscapes in the SE.
+As the newest National Park SDNPA is always ready to meet and share experience with potential candidates for new designations and we have met many over the past year, and we are an active member of the SEPL group which includes all the AONBs in the SE plus the two National Parks.

-- Given the high percentage of the south east already covered by landscape designations it would seem unnecessary to divert attention, time and resources to establishing new ones.
-However, there may be a strong case for some AONBs or Conservation Boards to be designated as National Parks, applying the 'especially desirable' test from the 1949 Act although the process of making and consulting on the designation orders and the necessity of revoking the existing AONB designation makes it time consuming and prone to challenge. - The AONB model has many virtues in its own right, especially the fact its partnership model has a direct link into local authorities.
-For some landscapes this model may remain the best option, especially for smaller areas with less complex management issues, which may be lost in the desire for full parity with National Parks. - Many current AONB concerns could be addressed by making them a statutory consultee or bolstering their role around planning, without the need or expense of establishing them as Planning Authorities in their own right.
-Most notably, stronger protection could be afforded through the production of joint, landscape-led, Local Plans for AONBs on the South Downs model. - The current legislation allows for, and requires, National Park designations to be 'close to centres of population' so SDNPA believes there is no need to create a new designation for such locations unless the purposes of designation were very different from National Parks or AONBs i.e. they are intended as less of a landscape designation, and more of an access, recreation and 'cultural services' based designation.
+Given the high percentage of the SE already covered by landscape designations it would seem unnecessary to divert attention, time and resources to establishing new ones.
+However, there may be a strong case for some AONBs or Conservation Boards to be designated as National Parks, applying the "especially desirable" test in 1949 Act, although the process of making and consulting on the designation orders and the necessity of revoking the existing AONB designation makes it time consuming and prone to challenge.

+The AONB model has many virtues in its own right, especially the fact its partnership model has a direct link into the Local Authorities.
+For some landscapes this model may remain the best option, especially for smaller areas with less complex management issues.
+This may be lost in the desire for full parity with the National Parks.

+Many current AONB concerns could be addressed by making them a statutory consultee or bolstering their role around planning, without the need or expense of establishing them as Planning Authorities in their own right.
+Most notably, stronger protection could be afforded through the production of Joint, landscape led, Local Plans for AONBs on the South Downs model.

+The current legislation allows for, and requires, for National Park designations to be 'close to centres of population' so SDNPA believes there is no need to create a new designation for such locations unless the purposes of designation were very different from National Parks or AONBs ie) they were intended as less of a landscape designation, and more of an access, recreation and 'cultural services' based designation.
 This might present a sensible lower threshold for new designations that would not be required to fully meet the National Park or AONB criteria or might fail to meet all the statutory tests.

-Review question 21: Are there lessons that might be learnt from the way designated landscapes work in other parts of the United Kingdom, or abroad?
+21. Are there lessons that might be learnt from the way designated landscapes work in other parts of the United Kingdom, or abroad?